YashGupta033/python-sdk-docs2/docs/market_data/get_closingprice.md

 <!-- ## Get Closing Price -->
-The Get Closing Price API allows users to retrieve the closing price of a financial instrument.
+The ClosingPrice API allows users to retrieve the closing price of a financial instrument.
 By specifying the instrument token, users can access the closing price, which can be crucial for making investment decisions.

 ```python
 Endpoint: /api/v1/marketdata/{exchange}/Capital?token={token}&key=close_price